it-at-m/dave/docs/src/index.md

 With [DAVe](https://opensource.muenchen.de/software/dave.html), traffic counts can be commissioned, recorded and graphically evaluated using various diagrams.

-DAVe was [developed](https://opensource.muenchen.de/in-house-development.html) with these services:
+DAVe is [developed](https://opensource.muenchen.de/in-house-development.html) with these services:

 * `backend` with Java Spring Boot
 * three frontends with TypeScript and Vue.js